Home » Blog » Unit Studies » Westward Expansion Unit Study

 Planning a Westward Expansion Unit Study

 I plan most of our unit studies from scratch.
-If you’d like to learn how to do that, consider watching the video class I taught called How To Plan Effective Unit Studies.
+If you’d like to learn how to do that, consider watching the video class I taught, How To Plan Effective Unit Studies.

 For the westward expansion unit study, I worked hard to cover the era chronologically and as thoroughly as possible.
-While there might be a few holes here or there (or even some overlap), my upper elementary and middle school children soaked in a great deal of understanding about the time period.
+While there might be a few holes here or there (or even some overlap), my upper elementary and middle school children soaked in much understanding about the time period.

 What To Study About Westward Expansion